-Ricky Whittle began the panel by signing the FanX exclusive motorcycle (to learn more about the motorcycle click here) and expressing his sad feelings for his stolen motorcycle.
+Ricky Whittle began the panel by signing the FanX exclusive motorcycle and expressing his sad feelings about his stolen motorcycle.

-He described his bike saying, “I had a soft tail, so if you see any nice, fancy, black, Harley Davidson Breakout, 2014, customed-to-heck, lowered, widened, snoops on the side, all matte black, chrome, it was beautiful.
-So if you see it it’s not theirs, it’s mine.”
+He described his bike, saying, “I had a soft tail, so if you see any nice, fancy, black, Harley Davidson Breakout, 2014, customed-to-heck, lowered, widened, gossips on the side, all matte black, chrome, it was beautiful.
+So if you see it, it’s not theirs; it’s mine.”
 He then proceeded to explain how much more custom-made his bike was, including the grip and the alloys on the bike.

 Some co-stars Whittle worked with include Orlando Jones and Ian McShane.
 Whittle joked about Orlando Jones being a vampire and thinks Ian McShane is hilarious and loves to throw Whittle under an embarrassing light when he takes the white sheet Whittle needs for the scene.

-He speckled bits of advice throughout the panel such as thinking of others before yourself is how the world is going to get better, encouraging the youth to avoid drinking alcohol, make sure to exercise, and always share the love.
+He speckled bits of advice throughout the panel, such as thinking of others before yourself is how the world is going to get better, encouraging the youth to avoid drinking alcohol, making sure to exercise, and always sharing the love.

-The audience reactions throughout the panel increased in enthusiasm, Ricky Whittle had more fans exiting the convention than entering by the end of the panel.
-Whittle told stories in great detail with a humorous tone throughout, FanX was so lucky to have him in Fall 2019.
+The audience reactions throughout the panel increased in enthusiasm; Ricky Whittle had more fans exiting the convention than entering by the end of the panel.
+Whittle told stories in great detail with a humorous tone throughout; FanX was so lucky to have him in the Fall of 2019.

 Alice Cooper Panel April 2019

-“Now it’s funny, it’s not dramatic at all,” said Cooper, “We used it one time, we put it away.
+“Now it’s funny, it’s not dramatic at all,” said Cooper, “We used it once, we put it away.
 Somebody from the [Rolling] Stones saw it and sold it to the Stones.
 I think Mick [Jagger] used to straddle it and used it entirely differently than we used it.”